You’re looking for a career change, and keep hearing about developers. But, what is a developer – and why should you become one anyway?

 Final Words on What is a Developer

 Earlier we described developers as these mystical people who make dreams come true.
 Though we’ve replaced mysticism with science, we still think this holds true as to what developers exactly are.
 Developers are people who have mastered computers in a way that they can take ideas and make computers bring them to life.
 What is a developer, though, can mean something different to different people – so you’re also free to invent the role to a degree.

 There are many reasons to become a developer, whether it is because it’s a high-earning field or maybe just your own personal satisfaction.
 There is no question, though, that without developers, our lives wouldn’t be the same.
 Our everyday lives are painted in some way by developers, and the more developers we have in the world, the greater chance we have of seeing new improvements to our lives.

-So, if you’re interested in development at this point, we hope you take those first steps, and create amazing programs that change the world!
+So, if you’re interested in development at this point and can answer “what is a developer”, we hope you take those first steps, and create amazing programs that change the world!